1 794 specimens of herbarium leaves, fruits,

 as well as fragmented material from other private collectors.

-The collection is of great scientific value as its materials provided necessary information
+The collection is of great scientific value as its materials provided the necessary information

 for Leonid Glickman to write two extensive monographs - “Paleogene Sharks and